in2workspace/in2-edaiss-dataspace-eclipse-connector-ui/docs/developer/developer_instructions.md

 ### 1. Create the Custom Component

 Create a new file named `home-view-custom.component.ts` in the same folder as the original component.
+If at the original class there are "private" methods, services, etc... should be changed to "protected"

 **typescript**